potatoeggy/youtube-music-server/README.md

 ## Sending actions

-There are seven currently defined actions for clients to send to the server via the websocket in JSON, defined by the `action` field.
+Requests sent to the server are determined by the mandatory `action` field via the websocket in JSON.

 ### Set the user profile